Recombinant human GDF-5 protein (Qk070)

 • Animal origin-free (AOF) and carrier protein-free

-• Manufactured in Cambridge, UK
+• Manufactured in our Cambridge, UK laboratories

-• Lyophilized from acetonitrile/TFA
+• Lyophilized from acetonitrile, TFA

-• Resuspend in 10 mM HCl, prepare single-use aliquots, add carrier protein if desired and store frozen at -20°C or -80°C
+• Resuspend in 10 mM HCl (Reconstitution solution A) at >50 µg/ml, add carrier protein if desired, prepare single-use aliquots and store frozen at -20 °C (short-term) or -80 °C (long-term)

-Featured applications
+Featured applications:

-• Generation of iPSC-derived chondrocytes
+• Generation of iPSC-derived osteoblasts and chondrocytes

 • Differentiation of adipose-derived stromal cells to osteogenic lineages